-The Certified Management Accountant (CMA) is the internationally accepted certification for professionals who exhibit mastery in managerial accounting and advisory services.
+The Certified Management Accountant (CMA) is an internationally accepted certification for professionals who exhibit mastery in managerial accounting and advisory services.
 CMAs are proficient in critical areas of business such as financial planning, cost management, decision support, and financial analysis.

 To obtain the CMA credential, candidates should meet and maintain certain requirements.